-- Mimecast recommends that the Mimecast Synchronization Engine should not be installed on either an Exchange server or Domain Controller.
-Instead it should be installed on a member server within the same domain as Exchange.
+- We recommend that the Mimecast Synchronization Engine should not be installed on either an Exchange server or Domain Controller.
+It should be installed on a member server within the same domain as Exchange.
 A standalone server may also be used.

-- For companies with more than 1000 users, an additional Mimecast Synchronization Engine server should be deployed for every 1000 users.
+- For companies with more than 1000 users, a Mimecast Synchronization Engine server should be deployed for every 1000 users.

 - A separate instance of Mimecast Synchronization Engine is recommended for File Archive tasks.